ruvaldak/translucencyfix/README.md

 ---

+### SCREEN IS BLACK WHEN VIGNETTE IS ENABLED.
+THIS IS A KNOWN ISSUE.
+TO FIX IT, YOU MUST DISABLE MINECRAFT'S VIGNETTE BY EITHER SETTING QUALITY TO FAST IN VANILLA, OR USING SODIUM/OPTIFINE AND DISABLING IT DIRECTLY.
 ### Really like my work?
 >Why not donate to me through [Patreon](https://www.patreon.com/ruvaldak) or [Paypal](https://www.paypal.com/donate/?business=UG8YD9M47D8ZN&no_recurring=0&item_name=Thank+you+so+much+for+your+interest+in+supporting+to+me%21+Every+cent+encourages+me+to+work+harder+on+my+projects.&currency_code=USD)?
 Whether a one time donation, or a recurring payment, it's all welcome!
 My work takes a fair amount of time and effort, and any donations really help, be it with groceries, bills, gas, or whatever else I may need.